June 2008 California elections

-The California state elections, June 2008 were held on June 3, 2008, throughout California.
+Elections were held in California on June 3, 2008.
 The elections included two ballot propositions and one recall election for a State Senate seat.
 All primary elections for Californian seats to the House of Representatives, all of the seats of the State Assembly, and all odd-numbered seats of the State Senate were also held.

 Propositions

 Proposition 98

 Proposition 98 would have been a constitutional amendment that limited eminent domain and gradually eliminated rent control.

 Proposition 99

 Proposition 99 was a constitutional amendment that limited eminent domain and government acquisition of owner-occupied residences.

 12th State Senate district recall election

 In response to his actions involving the state budget, a petition to recall State Senator Jeff Denham, a Republican who represents California's 12th State Senate district, was circulated.
 In the election his successor was to be determined, if a majority of voters favored the recall.
 As it happened, the majority did not and he remained in office.